A Guide to Pointers in Go

 - Use

-to get the value at an address - Pointers enable call-by-reference for modifying values in functions
+&to get an address,*to get the value at an address - Pointers enable call-by-reference for modifying values in functions

 - The zero value of a pointer is

-- Always check for nil before dereferencing
+nil - Always check for nil before dereferencing

 - Pointers are crucial for implementing data structures like linked lists